IoanHadarean/CookBook-project/Readme.md

 <br>    v Safari\
 The website has limited support for Internet Explorer and no support for Safari.
 Manual testing also included registering a user to the website, logging in to the website, updating the profile, adding and editing new recipes, as well as liking/disliking database recipes and rating them.
 The pagination, search and filter results and functionalities were thoroughly tested to check for any bugs.
+The tests have been done with multiple accounts to see if the functionalities persist between users.
-5. Postman was used for sending GET and POST requests to the website in order to test it
+5. Postman was used for sending GET and POST requests to the website in order to test it.
 6. Added automated unit tests for the register and edit forms in Python, as well as basic tests for GET requests.
 It's admittable that the tests performed for the app are not the most extensive tests, but having some tests is better than having none at all.